Skip to Content

 ● Semi-Chisel Cutters

-If you found them you will see that there are three mina ones: drive links, gauge, and pitch.
+If you find them, you will see three main ones: drive links, gauge, and pitch.

 ● The chainsaw chain pitch

 Pitch is the distance between chainsaw chain links.
-While it would be wrong to assume pitch has a significant impact on the chainsaw length of the chain, it is ostensibly a measurement between links.
-If you are looking to buy a new chainsaw chain, look for this number on the user manual of the machine.
-However, in cases where the number is not indicated anywhere, a chainsaw user must know how to calculate or measure the pitch on a chainsaw chain.
-We will comeback to that later.
+While it would be wrong to assume pitch significantly impacts the chainsaw length of the chain, it is ostensibly a measurement between links.
+If you want to buy a new chainsaw chain, look for this number on the machine’s user manual.

 ● Chainsaw chain drive links